ARTICLE

 Every brand inherits something from the person who built it.
 This is where that inheritance gets mapped.

 The Entrepreneur Sweet Spot is a three-force model: what you're genuinely good at, what you love doing, and what the market actually needs.
 Most founders can answer the first two easily.
-The third one is where honest thinking is required — because "what the market needs" is not "what we'd like the market to need" or "what we've always assumed the market needs."
+The third one is where honest thinking is required — because "what the market needs" is not "what we'd like the market to need."
 It's what customers are actively looking for, willing to pay for, and currently underserved on.

 Where all three forces intersect is the strategic core — the space where this business has the earned right to win, not just the desire to.

 But the model goes deeper than the centre.
-The intersections between pairs of forces reveal four things worth knowing:
+The intersections between pairs of forces reveal four things worth knowing, and each one sharpens the Onlyness in a different way:

 Why — where Good At meets Love Doing.
-This is the brand's purpose — the reason the business exists beyond commercial necessity.
+This is the brand's purpose.
+The reason the business exists beyond commercial necessity.
 It's not invented for a brand document.
-It's already true.
+It's already true — most founders just haven't articulated it yet.

 How — where Love Doing meets Market Need.
-This is the way the brand works — the experience clients feel when they engage, the process that makes delivery distinctive, the approach that separates the brand from competitors who offer nominally similar services.
+This is the way the brand works.
+The experience clients feel when they engage.
+The process that makes delivery distinctive.
+The approach that separates the brand from competitors who offer nominally similar services but work completely differently.

 Your Edge — where Good At meets Market Need.
-This is the competitive advantage — the specific capability the market values and this business delivers better than alternatives.
-The Edge is often where the Onlyness begins to take shape.
+This is the competitive advantage — the specific capability the market values and this business delivers better than the alternatives.
+The Edge is often where the Onlyness begins to take real shape.
+It's the intersection of what you're built for and what the market is actually buying.

 This isn't a personality exercise.
 It's a filter.
 It tells the brand what it can credibly claim — the raw material the Onlyness will eventually be built from.
 A position the company can't actually deliver on isn't a Punch.
-It's a promise waiting to be broken.
+It's a promise waiting to be broken the moment a client puts real pressure on it.

 A position the customer doesn't care about isn't an Onlyness.
 It's a brag.